Description

 Litter: Low except for leaves shed in the fall.

-The fruit are used to make a lemonade-type drink, baked into bread, and as a mordant for dyes.
+The fruit can be used to make a lemonade-type drink, baked into bread, and used as a mordant

 Comments